 Conclusion: Embracing the "Swerve" in Your Life

-As we parted ways, Pooh looked at me with gratitude.
+As we parted ways I gave Pooh a copy of my book—84 Tools of a Mental Health Warrior—he looked at me with gratitude.
 “Thank you, Bruce.
 I feel better knowing that I can help Piglet with this tool.
-It’s a simple, but it’s powerful warrior tool!”
+It’s simple, but it’s powerful!”

 And that’s the truth of it.
 Sometimes, the simplest tools are the most effective.
 So, whether you’re battling anxiety like Piglet or just trying to make it through the day, remember to "Swerve."
-Because when you do, you’re not just avoiding the obstacles—you’re taking control of your path, one calm, collected step at a time!
+Because when you do, you’re not just avoiding the obstacles—you’re taking control of your path, one calm, collected step at a time.

 Bruce Schutter